Manji Shodo UENO/ASAKUSACalligraphy experience in Tokyo日本語Contact

 How do I choose between the guides and the contact page?

-Read the guides first if you are still deciding on format or fit.
-Contact us directly once you already know your date, party size, or preferred style of session.
+Read the guides first if you are still deciding which class suits you best.
+Contact us directly once you know your date, party size, or preferred style of session.

 Ask in English